musheeza018/flux/content/en/flux/Installation/Migration/flux-v1-automation-migration.md

 In Flux v2,

  - automation is controlled with custom resources, not annotations
- - ordering images by build time is not supported (there is [a section below](#how-to-migrate-annotations-to-image-policies) explaining what to do instead)
+ - ordering images by build time is not supported explaining what to do instead)
  - the fields to update in files are marked explicitly, rather than inferred from annotations.

 #### Automation is now controlled by custom resources